organix/mycelia/actor_abi.md

 two customers are provided.
 The ok customer (at offset 0x04) for success/true results, and the fail customer (at offet 0x08) for failure/false results.
+Additional parameters may follow starting at offset 0x0c.

 ## Actor Structure

-The target actor may be accessed through the event (at offset 0x00), or more directly via register r12 (ip).
+The target actor may be accessed through the event block (offset 0x00), or more directly via register r12 (ip).
 An actor block must begin with directly executable code.
-The block may also contain data fields accessed by the behavior code.
+The block may also contain data fields accessed by the code of the behavior.

 ### Example 0